aryan68125/iqinfinite_tasks/README.md

 3. phone

 # dictionary and dictionary comprehension :
-dictionary package contains all the programs related to dictionary and dictionary comprehension:
+dictionary package contains all the programs related to dictionary and dictionary comprehension :
 A. dictionary
 1. dictionary_comprehension [single and nested dictionary comprehension]

+# [creating a date object, current date, date output , date formatting] dates :
+python dates are in a folder called dates inside simple_folders :
+A. simple_folders
+1. dates